What are Maryland's laws on passing bicycles?

 Answer:

-Maryland does not have any law directly on point.
-However, Overtaking law, “§ 21-303 General rules governing overtaking and passing vehicles” states that “the driver of a vehicle overtaking another vehicle that is going in the same direction shall pass to the left of the overtaken vehicle at a safe distance.”
+Maryland does not have a specific law addressing overtaking bicycles.
+However, the general overtaking law, § 21-303, states that a driver must pass another vehicle going in the same direction to the left and at a safe distance.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.